Consumer Medicine Information

-Keep your medicine in its original packaging until it is time to take it.
+Keep the tablets in the pack until it is time to take them.

-If you take your medicine out of its original packaging it may not keep well.
+If you take the tablets out of the pack they may not keep well.

-Keep your medicine in a cool dry place where the temperature will stay below 25°C.
+Keep your medicine in a cool dry place where the temperature stays below 25°C.

-Do not store your medicine, or any other medicine, in the bathroom or near a sink.
-Do not leave it on a window sill or in
+Do not store your medicine or any other medicine in the bathroom or near a sink.
+Do

-the car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can dispose of the
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

 White to off-white, round, biconvex, film coated tablets.